 I could choose being in the top 25% ($68,000) as a income goal for this article, but it's very hard to get ahead living in a big city when you need to pay $2,500+/month in rent or $1.2M+ for a median priced house.
 Of course nobody needs to live in an expensive city to get ahead, it's just nice to give our children as many options as possible.

-Further, there's a chance my son will have a vision disability that might make it tougher for him to learn or be treated well by others.
+Further, there's a chance my son's visual disability (nystagmus) may make it tougher for him to learn or be treated well by others.
 It's too early to tell, but I'm hopeful his nerves and cells are just slowly developing and he'll turn into a completely healthy boy

 It'll be incumbent on me and his mother to encourage him that it's OK if he attends city college, works at Macy's, and makes minimum wage so long as he's tried his best.
 I really don't care what type of career he has so long as he's helping other people and finds his work rewarding.
 But I fear that even with our reassurances, he may not be happy.